Lizzo Takes Over From Cardi B For Best-Selling Female Rap Album Of 2019

 Her debut album, Pink Friday, currently has the highest first-week sales in the U.S. by any female artist this decade, selling over 375,000 copies.
 Drake sits at the top for his Thank Me Later album, selling more than 447,000 copies.

-Rising rapper Megan Thee Stallion is the fourth best-seller this year with her debut mixtape, Fever, while City Girls’ Girl Code is placed at No. 5.
+Rising star Megan Thee Stallion is the fourth best-seller this year among female rappers with her debut mixtape, Fever, while City Girls’ Girl Code is placed at No. 5.

 Megan has been making a name for herself recently and continues to grow her fanbase.
 At the 2019 BET Hip Hop Awards, Fever won Best Mixtape, per The Inquisitr.
 Her latest hit, “Hot Girl Summer,” features Nicki Minaj and Ty Dolla $ign.